 It may be possible to place useful constraints on the maximum mass of neutron stars by combining gravitational-wave and electromagnetic observations of short gamma-ray bursts.
 These bursts are thought to be produced by the merger of two neutron stars or a neutron star and a black hole.
 If two neutron stars merge, then it has been argued that the merged remnant must collapse within ≤ 0.1 s, otherwise the baryonic wind driven by neutrinos will delay and lengthen the bursts beyond the few tenths of a second duration that is observed.
 This line of argument implies that a successful burst requires that the total baryonic mass of the two original neutron stars exceed the maximum that can be sustained by a uniformly rotating star.
-In Lawrence et al. 2015 (ApJ, 808, 186, a paper which was led by one thenundergrad at UMd and including a second undergrad; for work by other groups see also Fryer et al. 2015, ApJ, 812, 24 and Bauswein et al. 2013, PRL, 111, 131101) we find that if the masses of neutron stars that merge to produce short gamma-ray bursts are comparable to those of the neutron stars we see in our Galaxy, then the maximum mass of a nonrotating neutron star is ~ 2.05-2.2 M{\odot} , which is quite close to the 2.01 M{\odot} maximum mass currently observed.
+In Lawrence et al. 2015 (ApJ, 808, 186; see also Fryer et al. 2015, ApJ, 812, 24) we find that if the masses of neutron stars we see in our Galaxy, then the maximum mass of a nonrotating neutron star is ~2.05-2.2 M{\odot} , which is quite close to the 2.01 M{\odot} maximum mass currently observed.
 Obtaining more reliable constraints requires identification of individual short bursts with specific gravitational-wave events.
 Because the gamma rays from these bursts are tightly beamed and are therefore seen by only a small fraction of observers, such associations are likely to require signatures in other electromagnetic bands that can be seen over a much broader solid angle (e.g., optical to infrared ratios in kilonovae or possibly scattered X-rays.
 And, indeed this happened in GW170817!
-Applying the same logic as we did, Margalit and Metzger found a maximum mass for a nonrotating neutron star of 2.17 M{\odot} , and similar limits of $M{\rm max} \sim 2.2 - 2.3 \ M{\odot}$ come from numerical models.
+Applying the same logic as we did, Margalit and Metzger found a maximum mass for a nonrotating neutron star of 2.17 M{\odot} , and similar limits of $M{\text{max}} \sim 2.2 - 2.3 M{\odot}$ come from numerical models.
 But these make assumptions that, while likely to be true, aren't conclusively shown to be true, so we have to apply caution.